babel/website/docs/options.md

 * `babel-plugin-`/`babel-preset-` will be injected as a prefix any `@`-scoped package that doesn't have it _anywhere_ in their name.
 * `babel-plugin`/`babel-preset` will be injected as the package name if only the `@`-scope name is given.

-Here are some example, when applied in a plugin context:
+Here are some examples, when applied in a plugin context:

 | Input | Normalized |
 | -------- | --- |